 For the next two ways to freeze corn, you’ll need to cut the corn off the ears and then add them to freezer containers:

-Here are a couple tips I’ve learned when freezing kernels:
+But first, some tips I’ve learned when freezing kernels:

 - I use quart-size freezer baggies rather than jars or containers, since I can get a lot of air out of them with a straw and they stack with little waste of space in the freezer.

 - I’ve tried a lot of ways to minimize the mess when cutting the kernels off the cobs – regular cutting board, tube cake pan method, special corn cob cutters, etc. – but in the end I always return to my trusty over-the-sink cutting board with a drain/hole in one side.
 I can place a large bowl under the hole and simply slide the kernels into the bowl as I cut and since it’s over the sink, most of the mess is contained.
-Here are a couple examples on Amazon that are similar to mine:
+Here are a few examples from Amazon that are similar to mine:

 2. Unblanched Corn Kernels.